-For the past two years I have had concerns with potential adverse to my residence and neighborhood from impacts from this proposed development.
-I have participated in neighborhood meetings and additional meetings involving Castle Rock Water and the developer.
-I have received assurances that routing of the access road planned next to my house, may be adjusted to avoid damage to tall trees on my property and the shed behind my house.
-These minor modifications would reduce the direct negative impacts.
-Though formal opportunities for public comment will end once the site development plan for this development is approved by the Planning Commission and the Town Council, I understand that final decisions would be made during the construction planning phase of development that may further reduce impacts.
-And I have been told that I will be "kept in the loop".
-I appreciate the willingness of the Development Service personnel, Castle Rock Water, and the developer, to meet with me to provide project-related information and attempt to resolve these issues.
+I understand that formal opportunities for public comments will end once this site development plan is approved by the Planning Commission and the Town Council, and that final decisions on road alignment would be made during the construction planning phase of development.
+Development Services has assured me that I will be "kept in the loop".
+I appreciate the willingness of the Development Service personnel, Castle Rock Water, and the developer, Rusty Hall, to provide project-related information and attempt to resolve these issues, and I hope that final road alignment will be adjusted to avoid the shed.